Sugala Devi

 Queen Sugala of Ruhuna also referred to as Sugala Devi (12th century A.D), was the last monarch of the Kingdom of Ruhuna, a state which was located in the Southern and Eastern regions of Sri Lanka.

 Life

 The Kingdom of Ruhuna was a Sub kingdom loyal to the King of Anuradhapura.

 She was the first ruling queen of the Kingdom of Ruhuna.
 She was claimed to have taken the throne of the Ruhuna, while King Parakramabahu I ruled entire island from Polonnaruwa.
-Hence, Queen Sugala was not the sole ruler of the country: she is not considered as an Sinhalese monarch, since King Parakramabahu I reigned over large parts of the Sri Lanka.
+Hence, Queen Sugala was not the sole ruler of the country: she is not considered as a Sinhalese monarch, since King Parakramabahu I reigned over large parts of the Sri Lanka.